devnikesh/devnikesh/README.md

 ### Hi there, I'm Nikesh 👋

-## I'm a Son, Brother, Developer and Designer !!
+## I'm a Front-End Developer and Designer !!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to work on projects